VaclavDedik/jboss-seam/examples/wiki/README.txt

 the database with a SQL client).
 So start it with 'java -cp hsqldb.jar org.hsqldb.Server' before deploying.

 The start document is hardcoded in index.html to be one of the records from import.sql.
-Don't use '1' as the start document, this is the special wiki root directory.